liviuschera/brainium/README.md

-An image recognition app using a Machine Learning API using React, Redux, Node, SQL
+An image recognition app using a Machine Learning API using React, React Hooks Redux, Node, SQL